-- If you buy a used car or accept one make sure you are sure for how the seat can be safely used, check whether it has a sign of wear, has a tear or has ever been involved in a crash.
+- If you buy a used car or accept one make sure you are sure for how the seat can be safely used, check whether it has a sign of wear, has a tear, or has ever been involved in a crash.

 - When using the car seat dress your child in baby clothes that keep her free and never dress your child in bulky outwear.

-During cold seasons never put a blanket between your child and safety strap because it can affect with the tightness of harness.
+During cold seasons never put a blanket between your child and safety strap because it can affect the tightness of harness.
 Instead, harness your baby first and place the blanket over the baby and make sure it does not cover the baby’s head.

 - Choose the car seat that fits properly

 Most parents think the best car seat for their child is the expensive ones.
 But this is a wrong myth the best one is the one that fits your child and vehicle correctly.
-Also, the car seat should be of right age, weight, and height to your child.
+Also, the car seat should be of the right age, weight, and height to your child.

 - Set the car seat at the right angle

 The baby car seat is set to recline at the correct angle to keep your baby from flopping forward or blocking airways.
-Most seats are meant to incline at somewhere 30-45 degrees but to sure make sure you read manufactures manual to find out the correct inclination angle for your seat.
+Most seats are meant to incline at somewhere 30-45 degrees but to sure make sure you read the manufactures manual to find out the correct inclination angle for your seat.

 - Carefully read the manufactures manual before installation or use of any car seat.